Alex99876/cpp-exercises/README.md

 # cpp-exercises
-C++ programming exercises organised by chapter during my self-studying journey.
+C++ programming exercises organised by chapter, from I/O to loops, arrays, pointers and vectors.

 # C++ Programming Exercises